vnchlsn/OsmoFold/docs/installation.rst

 ..
-A simple guide for installing OsmoFold in it's current form
+A simple guide for installing OsmoFold in its current form

 Installation
 ============